hamzashah411/Smart-Traffic-Signal/README.md

 We have to setup upto 2 GPIO pins for basic demonstration of this project.
 Go to this link:https://www.youtube.com/watch?v=kVUNpyaHCc4 on how to initially setup your Jetson Nano GPIO pins.

-# Setting up Whatsapp Twillo account
+## Setting up Whatsapp Twillo account
+Once you are all done and familiar with your GPIO pins ,We now will setup our whatsapp twillo account.Go to their website(follow this link:https://www.youtube.com/watch?v=O2PB6o2E8aA) and make a free account on twillo.You will get 15$ free cradit which is more then enough for implementation of our project.